CCSO Investigating Fatal Pedestrian Accident on Crain Highway in Waldorf - The Southern Maryland Chronicle

 The Charles County Sheriff’s Office will inform the public about any significant developments in the investigation.
 Updates will be provided as new information becomes available in the interest of transparency and maintaining public trust.

 Pedestrian safety remains a shared responsibility, and tragedies such as this underscore the need for continued efforts to enhance road safety measures and promote awareness among both drivers and pedestrians.
-The CCSO, along with other agencies involved in the investigation, is committed to thoroughly examining the incident and upholding justice for all parties involved.
+The CCSO and other agencies involved in the investigation are committed to thoroughly examining the incident and upholding justice for all parties involved.